Lakshmi-14/Web-Scraper/README.md

 * Selenium with chromium webdriver do the automation process.
 * Pandas package is used to read , visualize , write data in the process.

-Increased Modularity is maintained as much as possible for further requirements.
+Increased Modularity as much as possible to maintain the compatibility with the upcoming versions.